UniTime/unitime-doc/add-curriculum.md

 			* Show estimated numbers of students derived from projections for majors
 		* Show Current Enrollment
 			* Display the number of students of this curriculum who are enrolled in the course
+		* Show Course Registrations
+			* Display the number of students of this curriculum who are requesting the course
+		* Show Snapshot Requested Enrollments
+			* Display the requested enrollment number at the time the [Snapshot](limit-and-projection-snapshot) was taken
+		* Show Snapshot Projected by Rule
+			* Display the projected enrollment number at the time the [Snapshot](limit-and-projection-snapshot) was taken
 		* Show Empty Courses
 			* Display courses with zero students
 		* Hide Empty Courses